 Within the Warranty Period, Lance is obligated to repair or replace any part covered by this warranty proven defective.
 In the event of such an occurrence, the Owner should contact the selling dealer for a service appointment.
-If it is not possible to return to the selling dealer, call the Lance factory service department, and they will provide you with the location of the nearest authorized dealer or repair facility.
+If it is not possible to return to the selling dealer, call the Lance factory Service Department, and they will provide you with the location of the nearest authorized dealer or repair facility.
 The cost of transporting the Camper to the dealer or service center shall be incurred and paid for by the Owner.

 This is the only warranty given with the purchase of the Camper other than express or implied warranties given by the component manufacturers.
 Any warranties implied by law are limited to the Warranty Period.
-Any other warranty, express or implied, not provided for in this Limited Warranty is waived by the Owner.
+Any other warranty, express or implied, not provided for in this Limited Warranty is waived by the Owner, to the extent allowed by law.